ferion11/LogosLinuxInstaller/README.md

 # LogosLinuxInstaller
 > LogosLinuxInstaller is a bash script for installation of Logos Bible on Linux.

-##### * NOTE The v2.0 break backward compatibility with previous 1.x versions.
+##### * NOTE The v2.x break backward compatibility with previous 1.x versions.
 It will work like the portable version, with variations that may or may not use AppImage, depending on the user's choice, but all installation alternatives will maintain some isolation from the rest of the system and other installations (the independent directory can be moved/renamed without losing functionality).

-### v2.0 or higher  instructions:
+### v2.x or higher  instructions:
 #### 00-  Download and execute:
 You can download the last release [[HERE]](https://github.com/ferion11/LogosLinuxInstaller/releases "[HERE]").
 - If you have the file `Logos-x86.msi` or `Logos-x64.msi`, you can let one copy of it in `/tmp` (or set the variable DOWNLOADED_RESOURCES to the directory that have it) that the installer will use it.
 It can be useful to install others version without change the script (the same for the others `winetricks` or `wine-i386_x86_64-archlinux.AppImage` versions).
 - If you want to use some other option for `winetricks`, then just set the variable `WINETRICKS_EXTRA_OPTION` (the default is just `-q`), like:
-`$ export WINETRICKS_EXTRA_OPTION="-q --force"` to force the installation on unsupported versions of Wine.
+`$ export WINETRICKS_EXTRA_OPTION="-q --force"` to force the installation on unsupported versions of Wine, or `$ export WINETRICKS_EXTRA_OPTION=""` to remove the default `-q`.

 0.1- After that you need to give permission to execute (You can use some graphical method too, but it will depend on your linux distribution):
 ```